Increasing biases can be more efficient than increasing weights: Theoretical discussion

-\paragraph{Last and first layers with DAC.} This change of perspective has other natural consequences.
-Consider the last layer of a layered network: with standard connections, one would expect a ReLU activation in the output of the last layer, but this is typically not desired, as the output of the last layer must be as much informative as possible, and of the right type to be plugged into the loss function.
-So one usually has to remove that last activation, which with a DAC connection would not have existed in the first place.
-Here DAC seems more natural.
+In Section~\ref{sec:experiments} we gathered empirical evidence supporting the primary assertion of this paper: the use of pre-activations with unshared biases, trading some weights for additional biases, can be an efficient way to boost a model's performance.
+This section explores theoretical arguments that support this claim, highlighting the fact that using unshared biases improves considerably the flexibility of the model.

-Symmetrically, consider the first layer of a layered network: with a standard connection the input nodes are unaltered and have full information -- it would not make sense to filter them with ReLU with or without an input-depending bias.
-Nevertheless, with a DAC connection, it is instead very reasonable to apply the nonlinearity to the input nodes, because the bias used to filter them may depend on the output nodes, and it is not unlikely that different output nodes in the first layer might benefit from node-wise filtering of the input.
-Here DAC could be more capable of exploiting feature diversities in the first layer.
+\textbf{Last and first layers.} In a plain fully connected neural network with ReLU activations and standard units, one would expect a ReLU activation at the output of the very last layer.
+However, this is undesirable as the final output should be informative and compatible with the loss function (e.g., logits for cross-entropy).
+So one usually has to remove that last activation, which, using pre-activations, would not have existed in the first place.

-\begin{remark} In this paper, we adhere to the terminology from~\cite{GBCDeL}: whenever the network function $f$ is a composition $f^{(L)}\circ\dots\circ f^{(1)}$, we say that the network is layered, and composed of $L$ layers $f^{(l)}$, for $l=1,\dots,L$.
-If $f^{(l)}:\R^m\rightarrow\R^n$, we say that layer $l$ has $m$ input nodes and $n$ output nodes.
-When we desire to point out the units in their entirety, and not only the output nodes, we say that layer $l$ has $n$ units, each of them with $m$ input nodes. \end{remark}
+Symmetrically, consider the first layer of a similar network: with standard units, it would not make sense to filter the input nodes with ReLU.
+Nevertheless, with unshared biases, it is instead very reasonable to apply the nonlinearity to the input nodes, because different units in the first layer might benefit from tailored filtering of the input.